 Develop Deep Feelings of Affection and Connection with God, His Gospel, and One Another

-Our prayer is that the people of PVCC develop significant relationships that revolve around Jesus and His mission.
+The intent of PVCC is to develop significant relationships that revolve around Jesus and His mission.
 Without significant relationships, the church is just a crowd of people.
-A deep affection for God, His Gospel, and one another involves deepening relationships that are shared in the common bond of Christ.
-These relationships deepen through experiencing Jesus together in worship, faith, and mission.
+A deep affection for God, His Gospel, and one another involves deepening friendships and bonds that are shared in the common bond of Christ.
+These relationships deepen through experiencing the presence of Jesus together in worship, faith, communion and mission (Philippians 1:7-8).

 "So, being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us" (1 Thessalonians 2:8, ESV).